• Skip to primary navigation

 Final Thoughts

-What is Social Security (SS)?
+What is Social Security (SSA)?

 The Social Security (SS) tax is part of a group of payroll taxes mandated by FICA (the Federal Insurance Contributions Act).
 One component is the Social Security tax (or the Old-Age, Survivors, and Disability Insurance) and the other component is the Medicare tax.
 These FICA taxes fund your retirement and disability benefits.